 Among the many things that Ladakh is famous for, one is its monasteries which should be a must visit places of Leh sightseeing.
 If you have been to Ladakh, you know what I’m talking about.
 Those lovely structures hovering on ridges, giving an air of timelessness.
 If you haven’t been to Ladakh, then it’s worth knowing that the monasteries in Ladakh are enthralling places to visit.
+Here in this post I will share my experience about various places to visit in Leh.

 Today, I will introduce you to the places to see around that comes under Leh local sightseeing.
 It is almost difficult to skip the local sightseeing of Leh town, so it becomes really important to know what all places are there, either in Leh or nearby Leh town so that you can spend a day or two easily without getting bored and utilize them effectively.
 But, the question becomes what shall you visit near Leh in a day or two and how?
 Most people traveling to Ladakh tend to focus a lot of on what they’ll see around Leh, like Nubra Valley or Pangong Tso but make no mistake, even the small Leh city has plenty to offer to tourists.
 It is not simply an area wherever you stop or create base while traveling to different nearby areas.
 There are many tourist attractions here that are well value a visit.
 In this article, I will provide a list of tourist attractions in Leh.
 Please note that this article only includes places that are either within the town or in its close vicinity, not areas like Nubra valley,